DoTheEvo/ANGRYsearch/README.md

 ![notifications png](http://i.imgur.com/dudkCvZ.png)

 Among the files there's `angrysearch_update_database.py`
-When this file is run there's no interface, it just crawls through drives, respecting ignored directories in config, and updates the databse.
+When this file is run there's no interface, it just crawls through drives, respecting ignored directories in the config, and updates the databse.
 It uses desktop notifications when it's done or if a conditional mount is not present.

 Using [crontab](https://www.youtube.com/watch?v=UlVqobmcPuM) you can set this file to be executed periodicly at choosen intervals, keeping ANGRYsearch up to date with the changes on your system